netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite-script.md

    - Provide Kubernetes Secret created using Citrix ADM agent credentials, default value for this is "nslogin":

        Please provide name of K8s Secret created using ADC credentials.
 Press ENTER for 'nslogin':

+   - If have you opted to use ADM in step 7, provide Citrix ADM agent IP for VPX/MPX to communicate with ADM, this is generally the pod IP of the ADM container agent:

+       Please provide IP of ADM Agent(podIP of container agent) for Citrix ADC VPX/MPX:

    - Provide the port on which you want to expose frontend microservice of your application: